gitmachtl/scripts/cardano/mainnet/README.md

 <br>```04e_checkNodeOpCert.sh 00000036d515e12e18cd3c88c74f09a67984c2c279a5296aa96efe89``` ... is looking up the current OpCertCounter via Koios for the given HEX-Pool-ID
 <br>```04e_checkNodeOpCert.sh mypool``` ... is looking up the current OpCertCounter via Koios for the mypool.pool.id-bech file

-:warning: Starting with the Babbage-Era, you're only allowed to increase your OpCertCounter by +1 after at least one block was made in the previous KES periods (last OpCert used).<br>The script 04d will help you to select the right OpCertCounter!<br>Please also use script 04e to verify your config!
+⚠️ Starting with the Babbage-Era, you're only allowed to increase your OpCertCounter by +1 after at least one block was made in the previous KES periods (last OpCert used).<br>The script 04d will help you to select the right OpCertCounter!<br>Please also use script 04e to verify your config!

 &nbsp;<br>
 </details>

-<details><summary><b>05a_genStakepoolCert.sh:</b> generates the certificate poolname.pool.cert to (re)register a stakepool on the blockchain:bookmark_tabs:</summary>
+<details><summary><b>05a_genStakepoolCert.sh:</b> generates the certificate poolname.pool.cert to (re)register a stakepool on the blockchain📑</summary>

 <br>```./05a_genStakepoolCert.sh <PoolNodeName> [optional registration-protection key]``` will generate the certificate poolname.pool.cert from poolname.pool.json file<br>
   To register a protected Ticker you will have to provide the secret protection key as a second parameter to the script.<br>